 He comments: “The use of biometric identification, such as fingerprints, iris, voice or facial recognition might be on the rise, but the traditional password is deeply ingrained in the security psyche and is difficult for many organisations to move away from.
 Poor password practices make businesses vulnerable and create a route for hackers and malicious insiders to breach systems using password lists, social engineering and brute force attacks.
 Verizon’s 2016 Data Breach Investigations Report found that 63% of data breaches were caused by weak passwords.”

-Lee’s five insider hacks for strong, memorable passwords
+Five insider hacks for strong, memorable passwords

 A strong password policy means insisting that employees use mixed cases, letters, numbers and symbols in passwords, change their passwords regularly, avoid using obvious passwords and do not reuse old passwords.
-Here are five additional insider tips from Lee to help make passwords even stronger and easier to remember.
+Here are five additional insider tips to help make passwords even stronger and easier to remember.

 - The long and the short – As the length of a password increases, so does the time taken to crack it.
-Better Buys estimates that an eleven character password would take a hacker a decade to crack using a brute force attack, a seven character one less than a second!
+Better Buys estimates that an eleven character password would take a hacker a decade to crack using a brute force attack, a seven-character one less than a second!
 Avoid the pitfall of small and simple to remember passwords.
 One long password can be just as easy to remember.

 - Avoid patterns – Hacking relies on working out patterns.
-Adding different numbers and symbols to the same common password really make little difference.
+Adding different numbers and symbols to the same common password really makes little difference.
 Discourage the use of typical password patterns, such as a word and three numbers or employees following the same formats as their colleagues.
 Once a hacker knows the pattern of one password they can pretty much expect all other accounts to follow the same rules.

 - Expand the pool of words – There are more than 200,000 words in the Oxford English Dictionary, but the words used in most passwords are limited to a small subset of this; the same set found in wordlists used by hacking tools.
 Encourage people to avoid using common everyday words, and instead seek out unusual (and so likely memorable) words.
 Joining two random words together can be even more effective.